A. General FAQs

 The next time you load an R module (e.g. R/4.1.3) and run R, you should be able to save R libraries to your directory in ~/hpc-share/R/4.1.3.

 First, you might consider using Jupyter Notebook through the HPC portal over https.
 Just log in with your ONID credentials, and select "Jupyter Notebook" from the "Interactive Apps.
-Then put in "anaconda" for a module to load (and also add "cuda" if you plan to reserve a GPU) then fill in the blanks with whatever time and resources you need.
+Then put in "conda" for a module to load (and also add "cuda" if you plan to reserve a GPU) then fill in the blanks with whatever time and resources you need.
 This will launch the Jupyter Notebook app on your browser with the resources you have reserved.

 If however, you still require running Jupyter over ssh rather than https then follow the steps below: